ReinaStreufert/QuickTabsSrc/readme.md

 # About QuickTabs

 QuickTabs is an open-source guitar (or other guitar-like instrument) tab editor.
-As a songwriter with ADHD I found trying to jot down tabs quickly while the idea is fresh in my mind with a *text editor* to be next to impossible.
+As a songwriter with ADHD I found trying to jot down tabs quickly while the idea is fresh in my mind with a damn *text editor* to be next to impossible.
 I wrote QuickTabs as a solution to this.
 It is still in beta and currently limited to eighth notes as the smallest division, but it is still relatively featureful even including a synthesizer-based tab player.
 QuickTabs was written in C# and as of now is unfortanately only for Windows.

 # Features